 UZBEKISTAN: Obstacles, pressure, bribe demands obstruct legal status applications

-Officials registered a handful of religious communities in late 2019, but many others complain of official obstacles.
+Officials gave permission to exist to some religious communities in late 2019, but many others complain of official obstacles.
 Some cannot get Land Registry or Mahalla approval, others face demands for bribes.
 Seven Jehovah's Witness communities were rejected.
 Catholics await registration for a sixth parish.
 Police pressured Shia Muslims in Bukhara to halt a petition to reopen a closed Shia mosque.

 All Muslim communities have to be part of the state-controlled Muslim Board to be allowed to register and thus exist legally.
 Police pressure forced Shia Muslims in Bukhara in late 2019 to halt a petition to have one of 15 closed Shia mosques reopened (see below).

-Although the authorities registered a handful of non-Muslim communities in late 2019, several sources claimed to Forum 18 that bribes are required.
-The sources declined to give examples of communities which paid bribes to gain registration.
+Although the authorities registered some non-Muslim communities in late 2019, several sources told Forum 18 that officials demand bribes to do this (see below).

 One human rights defender, who wished to remain anonymous for fear of state reprisals, suggested that the authorities "have left unregistered activity undisturbed right now because they want to present a favourable international image to gain financial loans from European countries and America.
 I fear that once the loans have been received, unregistered communities will be targeted again" (see below).